 |Free space||2 GB, expandable to 16 GB by recommendation||10 GB of free storage directly provided|

 |Reliability and Safety||SSL, two-factor authentication||SSL, two-factor authentication, and private encryption keys|

 |Pricing||More expensive||More affordable|

 Backblaze and Dropbox take cloud storage and other useful services from very different directions.
 How to choose the best of the two products depends on your needs.

 - If you're looking to free up hard drive space by storing some files in the cloud, both companies can help.
 Backblaze offers a separate service, B2 cloud storage, which is priced competitively.

 - If you are looking for a cloud backup solution, Backblaze is the best choice.
 It offers an efficient backup service and has more backup features than Dropbox, giving you the option to have your data sent to you in the event of a computer failure.

 In the process of using these two services, data transfer will inevitably be involved.
-Maybe some important files in Dropbox need to be backed up to Backblaze, maybe some pictures in Backblaze need to be transferred to Dropbox.
-When that happens, you may want to transfer from Dropbox to Backblaze or vice versa.
+Maybe some important files in Dropbox need to be backed up to Backblaze, and maybe some pictures in Backblaze need to be transferred to Dropbox.
+When that happens, you may want to transfer Dropbox to Backblaze or vice versa.